JSON Translator

 How It Works

-• Uses the selected source language as the source field.
-For example, if the source language is zh, the source field is zh.
-If the source language is set to auto, the default source field is en.
+• The selected source language becomes the source field (e.g., zh as the source language means the source field is zh).
+If set to auto, the default source is en.

-• If the target language field already exists, translation is skipped to avoid overwriting existing content.
+• If a target language field already exists, it is skipped to avoid overwriting.

-• When both i18n mode and multilingual mode are enabled, the system generates a unified JSON structure that includes the source language and all target languages.
-This is especially useful for internationalization projects.
+• When both i18n and multi-language modes are enabled, the system creates a unified JSON structure with the source and all target languages—perfect for internationalized projects.

 Example